Coral reefs of Solomon Islands: Structure of the reefs of Solomon Islands

 Rennell has a land area of 660 km2 that is about 80 km long and 14 km wide.
 It is the second largest raised coral atoll in the world.
 Rennell Island is an example of a reef island also formed from an oceanic volcano that has a completely closed rim of dry land, with the remnants of a lagoon that has no direct connection to the open sea.

 The Marovo lagoon is the second largest saltwater lagoon in the World at 700 km2.
 Huvadhu Atoll in the Maldives is the largest saltwater lagoon at 3,152 km2.
 Marovo lagoon is surrounded by Vangunu Island and Nggatokae Island, both extinct volcanic islands, at 8.48°S 158.07°E. It is part of the New Georgia Islands, which are located to the northwest of Guadalcanal and is protected by a double barrier reef system.

-The high island of Malaita includes, on the northwest coast, the Langa Langa Lagoon and the Lau Lagoon on the northeast coast.
+The volcanic island of Malaita includes, on the northwest coast, the Langa Langa Lagoon and the Lau Lagoon on the northeast coast.
 The Langa Langa Lagoon or Akwalaafu, is 18 x 21 km.
 The Lau Lagoon is more than 35 km long and contains about 60 artificial islands built on the reef.
 The people of the Lau Lagoon continue to live on the reef islands.